 Early Childhood, Literacy, Parent Involvement, Reading

 Pylkas-Bock, Kelly Ann, "How do families who are involved in a homelessness-avoidance housing program promote a love for literacy in their children?
 How does school impact the families’ beliefs and practices about literacy?"
 (2015).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 198.